fukayak/mSAD_TMB/README.md

 # mSAD_TMB
-Estimating abundance of multiple species at geographic scales.

 -----

 The script file is a [Template Model Builder](https://github.com/kaskr/adcomp/wiki) code for a hierarchical model to estimate macroscale species abundance based on spatially replicated multispecies detection-nondetection observations and data on species geographic distributions.